Home

 And ...
 "Potato Joe"?

-At one time several years ago, not a day went by when I didn't sell a Whiskey Sour or two or three at the restaurant.
+At one time several years ago, not a day went by when I didn't sell a Whiskey Sour or two or three or four at the restaurant.

 This particular drink reminds me of both a good man and one particular bad experience with another.

 The good time experience was that my father-in-law would like to have one of these about 5:00 PM before his dinner.
 It was a ritual with him.
-Only this beverage was what he wanted; no substitutions.
+This beverage was what he usually wanted.

 The bad experience was having a regular restaurant guest who also liked a whiskey sour.
 He was known locally as "Potato Joe" because he worked every year for several potato farmers.